Empowering Multimodal Respiratory Sound Classification with Counterfactual Adversarial Debiasing for Out-of-Distribution Robustness: Methodologies

 \textbf{Traditional Multimodal RSC.} A joint representation $m$ is constructed from audio $a$ and patient metadata $t$, which is then mapped to lung sound predictions $Y_{t,m}$ (the top half of the Counterfactual Inference in Figure~\ref{fig:overview_framework}).
 Without modeling the underlying causal structure, such approaches conflate direct and indirect effects of metadata and often exploit shortcut paths such as $t \rightarrow Y_{t,m}$, resulting in biased and non-generalizable predictions.

 \textbf{Debiased Multimodal RSC.} From a causal perspective, we decompose the influence of metadata into two pathways: the spurious direct path $t \rightarrow Y_{t,m}$ and the informative indirect path $(a, t) \rightarrow m \rightarrow Y_{t,m}$.
-Our framework employs counterfactual reasoning, illustrated by contrasting the top (factual) and bottom (counterfactual) graphs in the Counterfactual Inference of Figure~\ref{fig:overview_framework}, to disentangle causal effects from confounding.
-Combined with adversarial debiasing and counterfactual metadata augmentation, our approach further learns representations resilient to metadata variance, thereby improving predictive accuracy and robustness.
+Our framework employs counterfactual debiasing, illustrated by contrasting the top (factual) and bottom (counterfactual) graphs in the Counterfactual Inference of Figure~\ref{fig:overview_framework}, to disentangle causal effects from confounding.
+Combined with adversarial debiasing and counterfactual metadata augmentation, our approach further learns representations resilient to metadata variance, thereby improving accuracy and robustness against distribution shifts.